ErrorRadar: Benchmarking Complex Mathematical Reasoning of Multimodal Large Language Models Via Error Detection: The Dataset

 More concrete examples can be seen in Figure \ref{fig:task definition} and Appendix \ref{app:example}.
-The discrepancies within the five error categories are delineated as follows: \begin{itemize}[leftmargin=*] \item[\ding{79}] \textbf{Visual Perception Errors (VIS)}: These errors arise when there is a failure to accurately interpret the information contained within images or diagrams presented in the question due to visual issues. \item[\ding{79}] \textbf{Calculation Error (CAL)}: These errors manifest during the calculation process, which may include arithmetic mistakes such as incorrect addition, subtraction, multiplication, or division, errors in unit conversion, or mistakes in the numerical signs between multiple steps. \item[\ding{79}] \textbf{Reasoning Error (REAS)}: These errors occur during the problem-solving process when improper reasoning is applied, leading to incorrect application of logical relationships or conclusions.
-In \item[\ding{79}] \textbf{Knowledge Error (KNOW)}: These errors result from incomplete or incorrect understanding of the knowledge base, leading to mistakes when applying relevant knowledge points. \item[\ding{79}] \textbf{Misinterpretation of the Question (MIS)}: These errors occur when there is a failure to correctly understand the requirements of the question or a misinterpretation of the question's intent, leading to responses that are irrelevant to the question's demands.
-For instance, if the question asks for a letter and a number is provided, or vice versa. \end{itemize} \textbf{Error Step Identification.} The function for identifying the first incorrect step, $f_{\text{step}, i}$, is a mapping from the sequence of steps $\{S_{k, i}\}_{k=1}^{n_i}$ to the index of the first error $x_i$ in the sequence, formulated as: However, this function can be further decomposed into a stepwise transition function $\psi_{k, i}$, which governs the evolution of the solution process.
-Let $\Psi_i$ represent the sequence of transitions for the $i$-th sample: where each $\psi_{k, i}$ maps the current step $S_{k, i}$ to the next step $S_{k+1, i}$ as $\psi_{k, i} : S_{k, i} \rightarrow S_{k+1, i}$ Thus, the first erroneous step can be defined as the first $k$ where $\psi_{k, i}(S_{k, i})$ leads to an incorrect $S_{k+1, i}$, i.e., the point where $\psi_{k, i}(S_{k, i}) \neq \psi_{k, i}^{\text{correct}}(S_{k, i})$. \textbf{Error Categorization.} The error categorization function $f_{\text{error}, i}$ is a mapping from the incorrect answer $A_{\text{incorrect}, i}$ to the error category $C_{\text{error}, i}$, but this mapping can also depend on intermediate contextual factors such as the specific step where the error occurred.
-Let $\Theta_i$ represent the error-generating context, defined as the tuple of $(S_{x, i}, A_{\text{incorrect}, i})$.
-We now define the error categorization function as: This function can be expressed as a composite function: where $g$ is a higher-order function that takes into account not only the incorrect answer $A_{\text{incorrect}, i}$ and the erroneous step $S_{x, i}$ but also contextual features $\mathcal{F}(T_{\text{text}, i}, T_{\text{image}, i})$, derived from both the textual and image-based problem representations.
+The discrepancies within the five error categories are delineated as follows: \begin{itemize}[leftmargin=*] \item[\ding{79}] \textbf{Visual Perception Errors (VIS)}: These errors arise when there is a failure to accurately interpret the information contained in images or diagrams presented in the question due to visual issues. \item[\ding{79}] \textbf{Calculation Error (CAL)}: These errors manifest during the calculation process, which may include arithmetic mistakes such as incorrect addition, subtraction, multiplication, or division, errors in unit conversion, or mistakes in the numerical signs between multiple steps. \item[\ding{79}] \textbf{Reasoning Error (REAS)}: These errors occur during problem-solving process when improper reasoning is applied, leading to incorrect application of logical relationships or conclusions. \item[\ding{79}] \textbf{Knowledge Error (KNOW)}: These errors result from incomplete or incorrect understanding of the knowledge base, leading to mistakes when applying relevant knowledge points. \item[\ding{79}] \textbf{Misinterpretation of the Question (MIS)}: These errors occur when there is a failure to correctly understand the requirements of the question or a misinterpretation of the question's intent, leading to responses that are irrelevant to the question's demands. \end{itemize} \textbf{Performance Metrics.} The evaluation of both subtasks is conducted separately: \begin{itemize}[leftmargin=*] \item \textbf{Error Step Identification Performance.} Let $G_{\text{step}, i}$ be the ground truth index of the first incorrect step for the $i$-th sample.
+We report the accuracy for this subtask: